Commonly associated with Scotland, tartan is a woven cloth consisting of interlacing threads creating a pattern. This pattern is known as the sett.

 Now onto FINISHING:

-By using a variety of finishing processes, we can create a wide range of fabrics and accessories for many different uses.
+Using a variety of finishing processes, we can create a wide range of fabrics and accessories for many different uses.

 Championing Scottish fabric manufacturing, Lochcarron tartans are used and enjoyed all over the world, from kilt to catwalk.